trycrmr/Find.state.gov/README.md

 ## Explanation

 We have a seperation of concerns here.
 The API (`/api/*`) and the UI (`/src/*`).
 Both are separate node services.
-The UI is react/redux and rendered on the server for Universal JavaScript.
+The api is Express and extended with Kraken.
+The UI is React/Redux and rendered on the server for Universal JavaScript.